 7. Market your daycare business

 You won’t get any students if no one knows about your daycare business.
-Marketing is an essential part of running your business, and social media has made it easier than ever.
+Ways to promote your business is an essential part of running your business, and social media has made it easier than ever.
 Consider creating a social media strategy across Twitter, Facebook, Instagram, and even YouTube.
 Running ads on these types of platforms is generally inexpensive and effective at targeting local markets.
 You can even promote yourself in local Facebook groups.

 You’ll also want to register your business in online directories like Google, Yelp, LinkedIn, and local business directories.
 As you get students, encourage parents to leave reviews.
 Online word of mouth goes a long way.
 You may also want to enact a small print campaign by taking out ads in the local papers or community bulletins.